tammergalal/katacoda-scenarios/ws-d21-service-focused-observability/step3.md

 **Line 49** installs the `rails_semantic_logger` Gem, which is a feature rich replacement for the Ruby and Rails loggers.
 To learn more, view the [rails_semantic_logger](https://logger.rocketjob.io/) documentation.

-To enable the Rails instrumentation, create an initializer file in your config/initializers folder.
+To enable the Rails instrumentation, an initializer file was created in the config/initializers folder.
 Open the file `datadog.rb`{{open}}.

 There, we control a few settings: